 There are a number of mechanisms for foreclosing rival retail pharmacies.
 For example, CVS-Aetna could implement forced conversions to CVS-Caremark mail order for Aetna subscribers, despite evidence that "consumers strongly prefer retail pharmacies, which offer face-to-face consultations, medical information, and a range of healthcare services."
 CVS-Aetna could also exercise its enhanced bargaining leverage post-merger with retail pharmacies, particularly independents.
 By virtue of their smaller size and lack of bargaining power, independent pharmacies are already susceptible to exclusionary conduct.
 With enhanced bargaining leverage post-merger, CVS could, for example: (1) drive down dispensing fees and delay reimbursement and (2) cherry-pick the most profitable prescriptions and enforce complex "take-it-or-leave-it" contracts with independents.
 The risk of foreclosure for rival retail pharmacies is bolstered by CVS's past conduct, which includes persistent allegations of anticompetitive abuses designed to steer consumers away from its drug store rivals.
-Such exclusionary behavior has harmed consumers by eliminating an important source of choice, which is particularly important for seniors under Medicare Part D. The includes are part D. The includes of choice, which is particularly important for seniors under Medicare Part D. The includes are part D. The includes are particularly important for seniors under Medicare Part D. The includes are part
+Such exclusionary behavior has harmed consumers by eliminating an important source of choice, which is particularly important for seniors under Medicare Part D. The includes are part D. The risk of particularly important for seniors under Medicare Part D. The includes are part D. The risk of particularly important for seniors under Medicare Part D. The particularly important for seniors under Medicare Part D. The risk of the particularly important for seniors under Medicare Part D. The particular includes the particular particul